parameter1/sso/packages/db/README.md

 ### Members
 Define user-to-workspace relationships that signify the instance workspaces that a user is a member of.
 Each member of an instance workspace can be assigned specific roles and permissions.
-Only users that are members of an instance workspace (either directly or indirectly as an org manager) can access the instance.
+Only users that are members of an instance workspace (or indirectly as an org manager) can access the instance.

 Unique key: `user._id + workspace._id`